kazurayam/ImportingKatalonTestObjectsFromBaseToOtherProjectsUsingGradle/README.md

 ## How to apply this method to your project

 You need to edit the [`build.gradle`](https://github.com/kazurayam/ImportingTestObjectsAcrossKatalonProjectsUsingGradle/blob/master/ProjectA/build.gradle) so that it matches to your projects file/folder paths names.
-Also you should specify appropriate patterns to select the TestObjects to copy from the base into the working projects.gi
+Also you should specify appropriate patterns to select the TestObjects to copy from the base into the working projects.